 When you opt for display advertising, you can choose from several calls to action (CTAs).
 The most obvious option is to encourage people to visit your site.

 It’s vital that you select the right target audience for your business, whether you are aiming to attract a niche subset or are hoping to win over the biggest and widest range of people possible.
-Not only can you decide how much you want to spend, you can choose which days the ads are displayed to customers, as well as the time of day you want to serve them.
+Not only can you decide how much you want to spend, but you can also choose which days the ads are displayed to customers, as well as the time of day you want to serve them.
 It’s possible to set up as many different campaigns as you like.
 This is ideal for those that wish to continually test and refine their campaigns to get the best possible results.

 The Google Display Network enables you to create a wide range of ad types, including interactive, video, text and image-based ads before placing them on the most relevant sites and showing them to those that are most likely to find them appealing.
 There are many other display networks to consider, but Google is the biggest, and the easiest, to enter.
 However, other networks might perform better, especially where niche markets are concerned.